-puberty the stage of development when a child changes physically into an adult an adult while still feeling the same inside.
+from others.
+Early puberty can mean looking like and being treated as an adult while still feeling the same inside.
 The opposite can also happen if we develop later than our peers.
 All of these changes are associated with puberty and mean our sexual and reproductive organs are becoming more mature and less like a child.